TU-Clausthal-Rendering/Mufflon/doc/BlenderMaterials.md

 There is currently one custom property to specify the outer medium at an interface.
 This parametrization is unique to our renderer and has no mapping in blender.

-`outerMedium` must be a custom property of the material with 4 float values: [ior, r, g, b].
+Look for the `Outer Medium` Panel in the material properties.
 All values must match the values of a glass or refractive material around the object.
-The values r,g,b are the absorptions coefficients λ (used as exp(-d λ)).
-Note that the Glass BSDF uses 1-r,g,b.
+The color value is mapped exactly like in the Glass BSDF.